 Can My Business Partner Lock Me Out of My Own Business?
 The Answer is

 Let’s answer the big question.
 Is it legal for a partner or partners to lock out another partner?
 That answer is “yes” under certain circumstances.
-If a partner has done harm to the business through misconduct or flagrant mismanagement, a partner may take control and prevent the other partner from doing more damage.
+If a partner has harmed the business through misconduct or flagrant mismanagement, a partner may take control and prevent the other partner from doing more damage.
 This falls under the business code as ‘fiduciary responsibility’.
 That can be somewhat subjective, but the failure better be flagrant if it is to stand up in court.

 The reasoning goes like this.
 You and I are partners in a business.
 We both put in $100,000 to start our venture.
 We agree that you will manage operations and I will generate and manage sales.
 After 6 months of growth, the business begins to decline.
 Formerly happy customers won’t take my calls.
 I can’t figure out what’s going on until a customer tells me the truth.
 You make very crude jokes every time this customer calls in with a question.
-When I check with other customers, I find this is a common complaint and our customers are very upset.
+When I check with other customers, I find this is a common complaint, and our customers are agitated.
 To prevent you from doing further harm to my investment, I can take action to keep you from interacting with our customers.
 Bam!

 Locking you out isn’t the best way to handle the problem, but it is legal.
-If you decide to sue, remember that the courts are a big fun-house type casino.
+If you decide to sue, remember that the courts are a big fun-house type circus.
 Anything can happen.
 The only certainty is cost.
 Land in court and things get expensive.
 Winning is probably not going to be worth the cost.